 More resources for international students applying to the University of Toronto — including information on study permit information, details specific to students from the U.S. and housing — can be found via U of T’s portal for future international students.

-The Canadian Assocation for Social Work Education (CASWE-ACFTS) has a mutual degree recognition agreement with the Council on Social Work Education (CSWE) in the United-States, stating that degrees from CASWE-ACFTS and CSWE accredited Bachelor and Master of Social Work programs are considered equivalent.
-You can find information on CSWE on its website.
+The Canadian Association for Social Work Education (CASWE-ACFTS) has a mutual degree recognition agreement with the Council on Social Work Education (CSWE) in the United-States, stating that degrees from CASWE-ACFTS and CSWE accredited Bachelor and Master of Social Work programs are considered equivalent.
+More information is available here.

 Applying to FIFSW: International Credentials Equivalencies (ICE)

 Candidates for admission to the Two-Year MSW Full-Time Program require an appropriate bachelor’s degree from a recognized university as assessed by the University of Toronto, and shall have achieved at least a mid-B or better in the final year of full-time study or equivalent, in senior level courses (300 or 400 level.
 In addition, we require three full-credit courses in the social sciences, to include a half-credit course in elementary research methodology.